alexfernandez/inits/README.md

 that can be used to force an ordered shutdown when there is nothing else to do and the event loop empties.
 However in Node.js v0.10.x there is no official way to catch this situation;
-the process can just finish without running the `stop` or `finish` callbacks. rather than rely on complex intervals we have opted to just let Node.js finish, but alert the user about this.
+the process can just finish without running the `stop` or `finish` tasks. rather than rely on complex intervals we have opted to just let Node.js finish, but alert the user about this.

-If you don't want your process to exit unexpectedly you can use a `standalone` callback.
+If you don't want your process to exit unexpectedly you can use a `standalone` task.
 You may also create a `setInterval()`, or just keep your servers running and not call `unref()` on them.
 In this last case your processes will keep running and only exit when the appropriate signal arrives.
-All of these methods will prevent your process from finishing without running the `stop` and `finish` callbacks.
+All of these methods will prevent your process from finishing without running the `stop` and `finish` tasks.

 ## Full example